 null(for a view event)

-Verified destination: OS or web destination URI/Intent which was used for navigation on user click.
+- Verified destination: OS or web destination URI intent used for navigation on user click.

 respond with the attribution source metadata in an HTTP header,